Church Work vs. Service to Others

 So, What’s the Play Call?

 I pray that we would always be mindful of Christ’s definition of service.
-As we grow in our walk with the Lord, let us not ever forget to honor the least of these, because in doing so, we honor our great and mighty King.
+As we grow in our walk with the Lord, let us not ever forget to honor the least of these by serving others, because in doing so, we honor our great and mighty King.